 - Catch a flick at the cinema

 - Eat at one of the 100+ bistros, pubs and fine restaurants

 - Steal some adult time at a martini lounge, saloon or nightclub.

 - Fly from Australia to Calgary

 - 2 hours by coach from Calgary

-- Complimentary Banff Hot Springs Pass with 3+ day lift ticket purchase
+Receive a complimentary Banff Upper Hot Springs Pass for every 3+ day tri-area lift ticket purchased.

 Blue Powder Insider Tip.
 Mick says, “January is a great time to go to Banff/Lake Louise – it’s usually cheaper and there are still fantastic early bird deals”